dillonforrest/startup/_posts/2015-03-27-more-output-less-input.md

 # My takeaways

-The principles that I'm already following are shipping the first draft asap, having a routine, starting second drafts fresh, delegating non-essential tasks,
+The principles that I'm already following are shipping the first draft asap, having a routine, starting second drafts fresh, and delegating non-essential tasks.

 The principles I'm not following are the 15 hour rule for creative work, walking, and baking in the marketing.
 Currently I still feel productive coding much more than 15 hours a week, even though I'll be coding less starting April 1 to talk to the market more.
-I don't really know if I'll start walking, but would expect that I probably won't.
+I don't really know if I'll start walking.
+I expect that I won't.

 Baking in the marketing?
 Marketing is the most critical question to answer.
-Most tech startups these days succeed on good marketing, not good software.
+There is no business success without marketing success.